************** PLEASE NOTE ****************

 I realised I was being invited to step into the ability to respond - to my daughter, but also to her friends, and their friends... because after all

-it is from our children that we are borrowing this beautiful earth.
-Working to keep it free from harm feels a bit like being a parent - often challenging and frustrating,
+it is from our children that we are borrowing this beautiful Earth.
+Working to prevent harm to the Earth feels a bit like being a parent - often challenging and frustrating,

 but lots of fun, and worth the effort like nothing else.